Red Earth (video game): Development

 According to Takashi Sado, Red Earth was made due to the growing popularity of fighting games in the 1990s.
-Sado said that the game was inspired by Magic Sword and The King of Dragons, both made by Capcom.
-However, what made it different from other fighting games was the inclusion of a set of parameters and equipment so that casual players can keep up with more experienced players.
+Although the game was inspired by Magic Sword and The King of Dragons, both made by Capcom, it was different from other fighting games due to the inclusion of a set of parameters and equipment so that casual players can keep up with more experienced players.

 Release

 Soundtrack

 An official soundtrack of the game was released on December 18, 1996, for ¥3200.
 It was composed by Takayuki Iwai with additional help by Ryoji Yamamoto and Wataru Hachisako.
 It contains 72 tracks over 2 CDs.
 Certain tracks were later featured in the 2004 game Capcom Fighting Evolution, although they are downgraded versions and slightly offtune.

 Merchandise

 Two books about the game were published in Japan.
-The first one, titled All About War-Zard, is an in-depth look at the creation of the game.
+The first one, titled All About Warzard, is an in-depth look at the creation of the game.
 It contains many pages of concept art and screenshots, details on technical and musical aspects of the game as well as gameplay strategies.
-The other book, titled Gamest Mook #65: War-Zard, was a similar, although unofficial book.
+The other book, titled Gamest Mook #65: Warzard, was a similar, although unofficial book.
 This book also contained a fan art section.

 A Darkstalkers and Red Earth crossover manga, entitled "Maleficarum", was published in Japan in 1997.
 The English edition was made available by UDON in October 2010.
 Capcom also released several figurines of the various characters and bosses from the game.